vJourneyman/lakgraph/content/Prospect of Interest - Quinton Byfield has makings of franchise centre.md

 ---
-title: "Prospect of Interest - Quinton Byfield has makings of franchise centre"
+title: Prospect of Interest - Quinton Byfield has makings of franchise centre
 date-created: 2022-10-19
 day-of-week-created: Wed
 date-updated:
-aliases: []
+aliases:
-tags: [NewsPost]
+tags:
+ - NewsPost
-status: unstarted
+status: stable
 ---

 # Prospect of Interest - Quinton Byfield has makings of franchise centre